zalando/zappr/docs/troubleshooting.md

 **Solution**: Disable and enable the Zappr check to replace the stored token.

+### API errors

+Services Zappr depends on return http status code > 499.

+**Solution**: Disable and enable the Zappr check to retry the services call.

 ### The case that happened only once

 There is a limit of 1000 status updates per combination of context (like `zappr`, `zappr/pr/specification`...) and commit ID.
 If there are A LOT of comments in a PR, this limit might be exceeded.